 Pensacola, FL 32502

-African Americans and the Fourth of July
+African Americans and the Military

-African Americans and the Revolutionary War starts with the war’s first casualty: Crispus Attucks.
-Attucks was a free black and indigenous man who died during the Boston Massacre.
-His life would later serve as an example of African American involvement in the founding of U.S. by abolitionists.
+The Revolutionary War's first casualty was Crispus Attucks, a free black and indigenous soldier who died during the Boston Massacre.
+His life would later serve as an example of African American involvement in the founding of the U.S. by abolitionists.

 Also during the American Revolution there are examples of African Americans serving in the U.S. military against its enemies.
 The 1st Rhode Island Regiment, also known as the “Black Regiment” was brought into the Revolutionary War in early 1778.
 They saw their first combat experience in the Battle of Rhode Island in August of 1778.
 Thanks to the Slave Enlistment Act it also freed all enslaved men who volunteered to join the “Black Regiment”.
-Compensation was paid to their former masters, but Washington was desperate for a boost to his forces.
+Compensation was paid to their former masters, and Washington was desperate for a boost to his forces.

 -Dashaun Mckenzie